Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 A practical overland itinerary including tips on things to do and where to stay in each city

-We found breaking the journey in the Bosnian city of Tuzla, turned what could have been a long, awkward bus trip, into something far more manageable.
+We found that breaking the journey in the Bosnian city of Tuzla made a potentially long, awkward bus trip more manageable.
 And by happy coincidence, Tuzla turned out to be so much more than just a stopover: We found things to see and do and had a genuinely great time there.

-I’ve described the journey we took from Belgrade to Sarajevo via Tuzla and included visitor information for each of these cities in the Balkans.
+I’ve described the journey we took from Belgrade to Sarajevo via Tuzla and included visitor information for each city in the Balkans.

 Itinerary map